ESG and CSR: what's the difference?

 Non-financial performance and CSR are increasingly governed by standards, framework directives (e.g. the CSRD, SFDR and Green Taxonomy Directives in Europe) and external assessments.

-ESG reporting is becoming standardized, oriented towards investor expectations and often responds to European normative or regulatory frameworks (SFDRTCFD, Green Taxonomy).
+ESG reporting is becoming standardized, oriented towards investor expectations and often responds to European normative or regulatory frameworks (SFDRTCFD, European Green Taxonomy).
 It focuses on measuring extra-financial performance, mainly using key indicators (e.g. carbon intensity, share of green sales, employee turnover rate, % of independent board members, etc.).

 CSR reporting, initially voluntary, is gradually becoming compulsory (e.g.: Déclaration de Performance Extra-Financière in France - DPEF, now replaced by CSRD for large companies in Europe, and VSME as a voluntary reporting framework for SMEs and VSEs).